chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/humanoid/spy.md

 aliases: ["Spy"]
 ---
 # Spy
 *Source: Monster Manual p.
-349, Journeys through the Radiant Citadel.
+349, Eberron: Rising from the Last War, Mythic Odysseys of Theros, Journeys through the Radiant Citadel.
 Available in the SRD.*

 Rulers, nobles, merchants, guildmasters, and other wealthy individuals use spies to gain the upper hand in a world of cutthroat politics.
 A spy is trained to secretly gather information.
 Loyal spies would rather die than divulge information that could compromise them or their employers.